durrantm/codeSamples/reactReal/README.md

-# React app using API for aynsc calls
+# React app using API for async calls